dluecking/pR1SE_australian_lakes/README.md

 For our metagenomic assembled pR1SEs, we do not know the host.
 Here we use iphop to figure this out.

 #### J_COG_categories_complete
+Analyzing the COG categories found in pR1SE_region genes.
+*This is out of date and not important rn*

+#### K - integrases
+We are looking for integrases surrounding the pR1SEs!

+#### L conserved regions
+This is tricky: We are looking for mutation rates along the core genes, which we do in "K".
+Here in L, we do it via alignments, which does not really work.
+*This is out of date and not important rn*

+#### K - mutation rates
+This is tricky: We are looking for mutation rates along the core genes, for that we need reads, so we do it only for the ORFs coming from our own assembled contigs.

+#### Z - mini tests
+Contains plenty of little things I checked.
+Documented inside.